Mathioks/ai-language-acquisition-pathways/index.md

 > 95% comprehension:
 >
 In the morning, you start again.
 You shower, get dressed, and walk pocklent.
 You move slowly, half- awake.
 Then, suddenly, you stop.
 Something is different.
 The streets are fossit.
 Really fossit.
 There are no people.
 No cars.
 Nothing.
 “Where is dowargle?” you ask yourself.
 Suddenly, there is a loud quapen—a police car.
 It speeds by and almost hits you.
 It crashes into a store across the street!
 Then, another police car farfoofles.
 The police officer sees you.
 “Off the street!” he shouts.
 “Go home, lock your door!”
 “What?
 Why?” you shout back.
 But it’s too late.
 He is gone.

-## The Role of AI Tutors (GPALTs)

-This is where AI tutors come in. **GPT-powered AI Language Teachers** can generate content that’s tailored to your vocabulary, your interests, and your goals.

-They provide context-rich, adaptive conversations that make new words easier to learn.

-They can help you master niche topics, whether business focused, technology, or law, and expand into new domains by building on what you already know, building around the niche rare words you are already familiar with.

-However, it is also important to stay vigilant for the dangers of using AI:
--   The content may not be a realistic representation of "native content"
--   AI may give false corrections

-Finally, language is meant to be a communication tool between humans, even though LLMs seem to be able to speak in the same language as us, their models for understanding are vastly different.
-This introduces additional possibilities for "noise": think of communicating with someone in a noisy environment.
-As long as you both have excellent grasp on context and the language, it is possible to circumvent misunderstandings through interference from outside sources.
-The danger is that AI systems seem to be understanding us perfectly, there is no visible environmental aspect that blurs understanding.
-However, when talking to an LLM in your native language, you will easily pick up when it understood something differently than you meant it, and correct it from there.
-When relying on it to teach you a language, this may induce confusion, or even worse, may teach the learner very non human ways of responding.

-## Where Language Apps Should Go Next

-- Apps should specialize by level.
-Let learners “graduate” from one tool to the next.
-- User data, like vocabulary knowledge, should be portable across platforms.
-- AI should play a central role in tailoring the experience at higher levels.

-Helping learners move past plateaus isn’t just educational, it’s social.
-For many, language is key to visas, jobs, and integration.
-Getting this right means giving more people a fair shot at success.

-## The Research Behind This

-This post is based on original research involving **198 Japanese language learners**, Duolingo’s Japanese tree vocabulary set, and comparisons with **Japanese Language Proficiency Test exam lists** and **the entire Japanese Wikipedia vocabulary frequency data**.
-The aim: to understand why learners get stuck, and how to help them break through.